-- As a group, discuss the following questions from the perspective of a worker with the child welfare agency who needs to understand what has happened to teresa: - 1.
-Teresa's aunt demands that she be present if you are going to talk with teresa.
-She says that you have no right to talk with teresa without her permission. - a.
+- As a group, discuss the following questions from the perspective of a worker with the child welfare agency who needs to understand what has happened to Teresa: - 1.
+Teresa's aunt demands that she be present if you are going to talk with Teresa.
+She says that you have no right to talk with Teresa without her permission. - a.
 Should the aunt be present for your interview? - b.
 What about the aunt's husband? - 2.
 Teresa has not been communicative since authorities arrived.
-Carlos, who is a man about 45 years of age, is one of your best interviewers, and he would like to do the speak with Teresa.
+Prince, who is a man about 45 years of age, is one of your best interviewers, and he would like to do the speak with Teresa.
 Who should conduct the interview? - 3.
 Teresa begins to describe her life with the aunt, and it quickly becomes clear that she is very unwilling to trust middle-aged women.
-Should you reconsider having carlos talk with her?
-If carlos does the interview, should a female be present as well? - 4.
-You offer to contact teresa's parents, but she reacts forcefully that she does not want you to do this.
+Should you reconsider having Prince talk with her?
+If Prince does the interview, should a female be present as well? - 4.
+You offer to contact Teresa's parents, but she reacts forcefully that she does not want you to do this.
 Should you be in contact with her parents anyway?
 Must you be in contact with them? - 5.
 Teresa expresses a desire to go to school like other children her age.
 She has never previously attended school.
 How can she best be re-integrated into the educational system?
-Should she be sent to school with children her age, or should you seek help trying to determine the appropriate grade level for her to begin? - 1 hour - Wrap up with Q&A and key messages below. - 5 minutes
+Should she be sent to school with children her age, or should you seek help trying to determine the appropriate grade level for her to begin?